nwgibson85/UNL-assistant-api/README.md

-# UNL Helper API!
+# UNL-assistant-API!

-This is a NODE.js api for the REACT application UNL Helper!
+This is a NODE.js api for the REACT application UNL-assistant!

 ## ToDo List: